wtrekell/OmniGen2/README.md

 </p>

 ## ❤️ Citing Us
-If you find this repository or our work useful, please consider giving a star ⭐ and citation 🦖, which would be greatly appreciated (OmniGen2 report will be available as soon as possible):
+If you find this repository or our work useful, please consider giving a star ⭐ and citation 🦖, which would be greatly appreciated:

 ```bibtex
 @article{wu2025omnigen2,